-American Indians originally lived on this land.
-One community site near Lake Michigan has been identified; other sites are likely throughout the park.
-It is also very likely that French explorers and fur traders paddled the Lake Michigan shoreline and occasionally camped here.
+Indigenous Americans originally lived on this land.
+One community site near Lake Michigan has been identified; other historic sites are likely located within the park.
+It is also very likely that French explorers and fur traders paddled the Lake Michigan shoreline and would have camped here.

 The history of Newport village begins in 1881 when a large wooden pier was built by the Scandinavian immigrant Hans Johnson.
 It extended out into Newport Bay from the shoreline near what is now the park picnic area.
 Soon afterward, Johnson and business partner Peter Knudson built a general store, post office, and lumber mill.
 For the next two decades, this community supported a thriving lumber-based economy in Newport.

 The surrounding forests were logged in the winter season.
 Cordwood was stacked at the shoreline, waiting for the warmer weather that would allow shipping vessels to dock and load the harvested timber from the pier.
 Most of the lumber was destined for the fast-growing cities of Milwaukee, Racine, and Chicago.

 When Door County’s forests eventually thinned, the village of Newport’s fortunes declined.
 The village was essentially abandoned by 1904.
-Today only fractional bits of the village and its pier remain.
+Today only fractional remnants of the village and its pier remain.

 German immigrant, Chicago jeweler, and (eventually) the largest private landowner in Door County, Ferdinand Hotz purchased land around Newport and Europe Lake in 1915.
 In 1919, when Fish Creek became too ‘hectic’ for him, he sought refuge on his property at the northern tip of the Door peninsula.
 He constructed a hand-hewn log cottage overlooking Europe Lake where he and his family could enjoy the solitude of the woods and water.

 Hotz’s philosophy of nature was to leave all living things in their place, undisturbed.
 Continuing this ideal, his children and grandchildren chose to preserve the family’s Newport property for posterity, requesting the State of Wisconsin preserve the land in its natural state.